jtravise-lum/EXASPERATION/documentation/DEPLOYMENT.md

-# EXASPERATION Deployment Guide
+# EXABOMINATION Deployment Guide

-This document provides instructions for deploying the EXASPERATION system with Docker and Caddy.
+## Overview

+This document provides instructions for deploying the EXABOMINATION system, which consists of three main components: ChromaDB (vector database), API Backend (FastAPI service), and Frontend (Streamlit interface).
+It also uses a Caddy reverse proxy to handle HTTPS access.
+All components are containerized using Docker for easier deployment and management.

+## Docker Deployment

-## System Architecture
+### System Architecture

-EXASPERATION consists of three main components:
+EXABOMINATION consists of three main components:

 1.  **ChromaDB** - Vector database running on port 8000 (container only)
 2.  **API Backend** - FastAPI service running on port 8888 (exposed to host)
 3.  **Frontend** - Streamlit interface running on port 8501 (exposed to host)
-4. **Caddy** - Reverse proxy providing HTTPS access (running on host)

 ## Prerequisites